Can You Get Into Ivy League Without APs?

 I’ll use myself as an example: I am currently a rising sophomore in high school, and I will be taking 3 AP classes this year.
 In my junior year, I will take 4-5 and the same for my senior year.
 If I don’t attend a top school, I will at least be prepared for the pressure I’ll have in college.

-What if my school doesn’t offer any APs/honors classes?
+What if your school doesn’t offer any APs/honors classes

 If you asked the question “Can I Get Into A Good School Without Honors or APs?” because your school doesn’t offer any of these courses, don’t worry.